nginx/unit-docs/source/configuration.rst

 configuration; if there's none, nothing is done.
 For example, you can't restart an app by uploading the same configuration it already has.

-After a change in the control API, Unit performs actual reconfiguration steps as gracefully as possible: running tasks expire naturally, connections are properly closed, processes end smoothly.
+Unit performs actual reconfiguration steps as gracefully as possible: running tasks expire naturally, connections are properly closed, processes end smoothly.

 Any type of update can be done with different URIs, provided you supply the right JSON: